On this page

 Depending on the type of retail lease, different sections in the Retail Leases Act 2003 state that a landlord must adhere to the following timings:

-- Signing a new lease.
-A landlord must provide a disclosure statement to the tenant at least seven days before the signing of a new lease.
+- Signing a new lease: a landlord must provide a disclosure statement to the tenant at least 14 days before the signing of a new lease.